PipableAI/pipableAI/example/README.md

    The server will start and listen for requests at `http://localhost:8000`.

-## Running the Query Example
+## Running the Query Examples

 1. **Configure Database Connection:**

-   Open `example_ask_and_execute_query.py` and update the PostgreSQL configuration parameters (host, port, database name, user, and password) to match your local PostgreSQL setup.
+   Open `example_ask_and_execute_query.py` and `example_ask_query.py` and update the PostgreSQL configuration parameters (host, port, database name, user, and password) to match your local PostgreSQL setup.

 2. **Execute the Example Query:**

     ```bash
-    python example_as_query.py
+    python3 example_ask_and_execute_query.py
     ```

     This script will generate an SQL query using the Pipable LLM server and execute it against the specified PostgreSQL database.
+The query result will be printed to the console.

+    ```bash
+    python3 example_ask_query.py
+    ```

+    This script will generate an SQL query using the Pipable LLM server correspondint to the specified PostgreSQL database.
 The query result will be printed to the console.

 3. **Review Query Result:**